elliel123/The-Samsung-Galaxy-Index/README.md

 ### 1. Scraping the Pricing Data

 To start the project, I found a website to scrape the data from.
-The website (https://www.androidauthority.com/cheapest-place-to-buy-samsung-galaxy-s23-3335713/ has a table) has a table which shows the prices of the Samsung Galaxy S23 across different countries in both the local currency as well as in USD.
+The website (https://www.androidauthority.com/cheapest-place-to-buy-samsung-galaxy-s23-3335713/, retrieved November 25th, 2024) has a table which shows the prices of the Samsung Galaxy S23 across different countries in both the local currency as well as in USD.
 These prices were obtained from the samsung website in each country, and ignored local tax rates.

 ### 2. Cleaning the Data